Tuesday, Dec. 5, 2017

 Box lunch included

 Our speakers include:

-Beth Jones, PhD, MPH, Program Director, Assistant Director for Diversity and Health Equity, Yale Cancer Center, Research Scientists Yale School of Public Health .
+Beth Jones, PhD, MPH, Director, Smilow Screening & Prevention Program, Assistant Director for Diversity and Health Equity, Yale Cancer Center, Research Scientist and Lecturer, Yale School of Public Health .
 Dr. Jones is a cancer epidemiologist whose work and teaching focus is on health disparities.
-Her research is focused on racial/ethnic differences in cancer screening and cancer outcomes.
+Her current research is focused on racial/ethnic differences in cancer screening and cancer outcomes.